If you win your case

 - the type of case - there are limits on certain cases

 - how much money you’ve lost because of the respondent’s actions

 - your age, length of service and salary

-If the respondent doesn’t pay
+If the respondent does not pay

-If you’re in England or Wales
+Forcing them to pay if you’re in England or Wales

-If you’re in Scotland
+Forcing them to pay if you’re in Scotland

 Write to the office that heard your case and ask for an ‘extract of the judgment’.
 A sheriff officer can use this to force the respondent to pay.